15 Best Foods From Ethiopia: Traditional Ethiopian Food Guide

 Coffee drinking in Ethiopia is a social and ceremonious event that’s a mark of friendship and hospitality.
 The coffee ceremony ritual includes roasting and grinding beans, brewing in a jebena (a flask made of pottery), and serving with snacks, usually fresh popcorn.

-Incense such as myrrh and frankincense is burned to ward off evil spirits while the guests converse and enjoy their coffee.
+Myrrh and frankincense are burned to ward off evil spirits while the guests converse and enjoy their coffee.

 It’s rude to leave without at least three cups as it’s believed to transform the spirit.